clauBv23/hardhat-c3-linearization/README.md

 ## What

-This plugin will help you better simplify your project's inheritance graph and to solve the linearization issues in an easer way.
+This plugin will help you better simplify your project's inheritance graph and to solve the linearization issues in an easier way.

 ## Installation